 Just as it was filled with magic, Paracelsus's world was drenched with religion.
 He likely wrote more books about theology than about nature, and at one point walked away from medicine altogether to ponder theology in the wilderness.
 In his work De Pestilitate, he not only criticized the "liars and purveyors of false doctrine" of Galen in the medical schools throughout Western Europe, but also argued that they compared badly to biblical prophets.
 He quarreled often with Catholics but never converted to Protestantism.
 Sooner or later, his individualistic spirituality offended just about everybody.

 Besides a healer, Paracelsus was an alchemist, one who tried to transmute one kind of substance into another.
-The most popular application of this was to turn a metal such as lead into gold.
+He argued, for instance, that immersing a ruby in red oil would, in time, improve its quality so much that it could emit light.
+The most popular application of alchemy was to turn a metal such as lead into gold.
 That didn't interest Paracelsus so much as its potential medicinal uses, though he played along with the occasional request to try to make gold out of something less valuable.
 He believed all substances were made of three essential parts: volatile (Mercury), inflammable (Sulphur), and saline (Salt).
 Despite pseudoscientific ideas of their own, later savants, including Robert Boyle, refuted Paracelsus.

 Just as conflicts over theology and territory raged around him, conflict likely raged within Paracelsus as well.
 He often identified with peasants, deriving much of his knowledge from the likes of blacksmiths and midwives, yet he didn't necessarily think common people could be trusted with important information.
 And if Paracelsus appears conflicted about class, that's nothing compared to his apparent confusion about women.
 On the one hand, in an age rife with misogyny, he insisted that while women were different from men, they weren't exactly inferior, and women's diseases ought to be studied and treated.
 On the other hand, he believed in and feared feminine demons who could seduce a man in his sleep.
 Passing through the town of Strasbourg several years after an epidemic of compulsive dancing — a situation possibly explained by chronic stress and malnutrition in a population already disposed to superstitions about vengeful saints — Paracelsus described the epidemic's first (female) victim as a lewd troublemaker who'd started dancing to humiliate her hapless husband who "had asked something of her which she did not want to do."
 Paracelsus himself was said to be celibate all his life, and rumors have long raged about why a man, especially one who never took religious vows, would take neither a wife nor a lover.